KieranBond/Kieranbond.github.io/about/index.md

 team who pushed me to grow and challenged me often.

 I love being active and getting my creative juices flowing.
 Whether that's through doing sports like Kayaking, exploring a game idea, a tool/side project, or just trying to learn something new.
-If I'm not doing any of these, then you can likely find me with friends - Gaming, or something a bit different!
+If I'm not doing any of these, then you can likely find me either with friends, gaming, or drinking some good coffee.

 ## Skills
 * Unity3D